FlorianRappl/parcel-plugin-externals/README.md

 Here we tell the plugin to alias the `react` module with `React`.
 In this case we reference a global variable `React`, which obviously must exist.

+**Note**: Don't confuse this with the abilities coming from [parcel-plugin-html-externals](https://github.com/stoically/parcel-plugin-html-externals).
+Values that are non-string instances will be ignored.
+So you can actually use both plugins, `parcel-plugin-externals` and `parcel-plugin-html-externals` if you want to (or just one of the two).

 The object syntax is a shorthand for combining the keys and values for a replacement expression.
 The snippet above is acutally equalivant to:

 ```json